shengyanli1982/oxide-wdns/README.md

               type: url
               url: "https://raw.githubusercontent.com/privacy-protection-tools/anti-AD/master/anti-ad-domains.txt"
             upstream_group: "__blackhole__"
+            # --- URL Rule Periodic Update Configuration ---
+            periodic:
+              # Enable periodic updating for this URL rule.
+              # When enabled, the system will periodically fetch and update the rule content
+              # Default: false if not specified
+              enabled: true
+              # Update interval in seconds for periodic fetching (e.g., 3600 = 1 hour).
+              # Each URL rule can have its own independent update interval.
+              # Only effective when periodic.enabled is true.
+              interval_secs: 3600
+              # The system implements content-based update detection using xxHash (xxh64)
+              # to avoid unnecessary parsing and updates when remote content hasn't changed,
+              # minimizing resource consumption and write lock contention.

         # Optional: Default upstream group for queries not matching any rule.
         # If a valid group name (e.g., "clean_dns") from 'upstream_groups' is specified here: